ministryofjustice/itpolicycontent/content/security/acceptable-use.md

 ... as well as any other activities that are not obviously work-related.

 All use of MOJ IT resources is monitored and logged.
-This includes mobile phone usage that is listed in account bills.
-It is possible to see if a work-issued mobile phone has been used for unacceptable activities that might cause loss or embarrassment to the MOJ.
-Unacceptable use will be reported to your Line Manager for further appropriate action.
-The activity be taken into account when assessing your behaviour and performance.
+This includes mobile phone usage listed in account bills.
+It is possible to see if you used a work-issued mobile phone for unacceptable activities.
+Unacceptable use is reported to your Line Manager for further appropriate action.
+Assessing your behaviour and performance takes this kind of activity into account.

 ## Using MOJ IT outside your usual workplace